 The first vote is just for whoever.

-It's a jungle election or jungle jungle primary.
+It's a jungle election or jungle primary.

 Is that what it's called?

-Yeah, I think jungle isn't there.
+Yeah, I think jungle is in there.

-Anyway, because there's only one strong Republican running, uh, if he gets more than 25% of the vote, which is entirely possible, he could be in the top two.
+Anyway, because there's only one strong Republican running, if he gets more than 25% of the vote, which is entirely possible, he could be in the top two.

-Now getting in the top two definitely doesn't help you win.
+Now, getting in the top two definitely doesn't help you win, because like I said, it's a blue state.

 But what if he gets in the top two against somebody who's just totally destroyed by clips or for whatever other reason?

-So I think if Steve can make that 25%, which is not guaranteed, and it's a stretch, but I feel like he might be able to do it, especially because Trump is doing so well, and that will have a little bit of a code tail, at least for a while.
+So I think if Steve can make that 25%, which is not guaranteed, and it's a stretch, but I feel like he might be able to do it, especially because Trump is doing so well.

-But if if you can imagine Steve Hilton getting into the position in the final two, then it becomes a uh question of whether Fox News can take out the other competitor before CNN takes out Steve.
+But if you can imagine Steve Hilton getting into the position in the final two, then it becomes a question of whether Fox News can take out the other competitor before CNN takes out Steve.

 I haven't heard of any.

-But I'm sure whoever he runs against is gonna have a little baggage, and Fox News will be all over that.
+But I'm sure whoever he runs against is going to have a little baggage.

 I don't know if it's true, but China's developing a nuclear tsunami bomb that could sink the entire UK.

-I guess the idea is they're working on a nuclear bomb specifically for triggering a tsunami, so you can destroy an entire island such as the UK.
+I guess the idea is they're working on a nuclear bomb specifically for triggering a tsunami so you can destroy an entire island, such as the UK.

 Is that scary?